Just say YES.

 The first moment this happened was in the gym.
 I left my house feeling perfectly fine.
 Drove, parked and walked in with no problem.
 But as soon as I locked my locker, I started to feel like something bad was going to happen.
 I tried to ignore it and proceeded to try and squat.

 It didn’t work.
 I was so overwhelmed, and I felt as though I was causing a scene so I had to leave.
-Of course, I was even more upset at this point because it also happens to be where my boyfriend works.
+Of course, I was even more upset at this point because it also happened to be where my ex boyfriend worked.
 So I’d felt as though I’d let him down as well as myself.